TREE HOUSE AT CAERLAVEROCK

 Nearby, the medieval, moated Caerlaverock Castle sits on the edge of Caerlaverock National Nature Reserve; its triangular form was the inspiration for this unique, off grid, small building.

-A king size bed sits in the snug circular bedroom.
-A curtain hangs from a track running round the wall, creating an elegant canopy bed, recalling a medieval interior.
+A king size bed sits in the snug circular bedroom, a curtain running round the wall, creating an elegant canopy bed, recalling a medieval interior.
 Pendant lights hang in front of two slot windows either side of the bed, and a circular rooflight sits over the space.

 The interior’s natural palette comprises spruce walls, oiled engineered oak flooring, and birch fixtures with small leather, copper and concrete details.
-Externally, the treehouse is clad in larch timber of variable widths and sits on a steel substructure and central, timber clad service column.
+Externally, the treehouse is clad in larch timber of variable widths and sits on a steel substructure with central, timber clad service column.

 The Tree House is centrally heated by a gas boiler and column radiators, with a log burner for added comfort.
 Five ground mounted solar panels at the edge of the woodland provide the power supply.